 - Freeze-dried berries such as wild blueberries

-- Freeze-dried pitaya (dragon fruit) powder is a very healing food.
+- Freeze-dried red pitaya (dragon fruit) powder

 - Dried herbs and herbal teas